codehsbooks/apjava/Methods/strings-and-characters.md

 For a full list of all the methods in the Character class, you can visit the relevant page in the Java documentation [here](https://docs.oracle.com/javase/7/docs/api/java/lang/Character.html).
 But for now, we will just be focusing on the methods in the table above.

-These methods are **static methods**.
+These methods are all **static methods**.
 This means you call these methods on the Character class rather than an instance of the Character class.
 Take this as an example:

 ```
 public class CharacterMethods extends ConsoleProgram